carolinesmile/Ecommerce-Sales-Project-/README.md

 - Details — filterable full orders table with slicers

 ## Key Findings
-(Write 3-4 findings from your dashboard here — for example:)
-- Books is the highest revenue category at $X
+- Books is the highest revenue category at $37,604.71 — making up 27.4% of total revenue
-- Cash on Delivery is the most used payment method
+- Cash on Delivery is the most used payment method at 31.5% of all orders
-- XX% of orders were successfully delivered
+- Only 10.1% of orders were successfully delivered while 28.1% were returned
+- Combined returned and cancelled orders account for 43.8% of all orders
-- Highest revenue month was XXXX
+- Best revenue month was February 2025 at $19,469.29
+- Shoes is the top selling product by both revenue ($16,946.13) and quantity (27 units)
+- Bank Transfer customers spend the most per order on average at $2,151.18
+- Cash on Delivery has the highest cancellation rate — 7 out of 14 total cancellations
+- Total revenue across 89 cleaned orders was $137,304.64 with an average order value of $1,542.75